alvarocaceresmunoz/BachTracking/tutorial/01-basics.md

 2. Select the text and press `Ctrl-R`
 3. Enjoy!

 In BachTracking, you tell your computer to write music to some sort of virtual *score*.
-When you tell your computer

 ## 1.2.
 Shortcuts